The Native American Student Association

-Volunteer Sign-up Forms - Organizing a pow wow is a lot of work.
-We appreciate all the volunteers who take their time to assist us.
-We will be seeking volunteers in a number of areas - kitchen/dining, set-up/tear-down, security/runners, and front desk/vending.
-If you are able to help, please click on the link for the volunteer sign-up form and return to the Center for Native American Studies at 112 Whitman.
+Organizing a pow wow is a lot of work.
+The Pow wow Committee appreciates all the volunteers who take their time to assist us.
+We will be seeking volunteers in a number of areas - kitchen/dining, set-up/tear-down, security/runners, and front desk.

-We will have a volunteer orientation the week of the pow wow for those who are not familiar with all the activities.
+We will have two volunteer orientations the week of the pow wow for those who are not familiar with all the activities.
+NASA will go over information on the NASA pow wow committee, the pow wow, the feast, and the volunteer responsibilities.
 See the Volunteer Handbook for general information on pow wow protocol.

 Chi Miigwech to the following contributors who help make our pow wow a success!!

-This event is hosted by the Native American Student Association of NMU and is made possible with support from the following NMU departments:
+This event is hosted by the Native American Student Association of NMU and is made possible with support from the Keweenaw Bay Indian Community and the following NMU departments:

-Special thanks to Chris Kibit, the Culinary Arts Program, Chris Busch, the PEIF staff, Audio Visual, and Maintenance.
+Special thanks to the NMU American Indian Science and Engineering Society, , Chris Kibit and the Culinary Arts Program, Chris Busch and the PEIF staff, Audio Visual, and Maintenance.

 Community contributions are also appreciated from:

-If you would like to learn more about the pow wow or to become a contributor, contact Alicia Paquin (Grand Traverse Band of Ottawa and Chippewa Indians) with the Native American Student Association at firstname.lastname@example.org or 906-227-1397.
+If you would like to learn more about the pow wow or to become a contributor, contact Kristina Misegan (Keweenaw Bay Indian Community) with the Native American Student Association at email@example.com or 906-227-1397.

 2012 Pow wow highlights